Get Involved WITH

 Community Advantages

-Project Delta is designed to deliver economic growth, tax revenue, and good local jobs – all while being a low-impact neighbor.
+Project Delta is designed to deliver economic growth, good local jobs, and tax revenue to support teachers and schools, all while being a low-impact neighbor.

-Unlike many large developments, Project Delta places little demand on local schools, generates very low traffic, and uses a modern, efficient cooling system designed for responsible water usage.
+Unlike many large developments, Project Delta places little demand on traffic, housing, or local schools.
+The project pays for energy upgrades and utility costs, and uses a modern, efficient cooling system designed for responsible water usage.

 Learn more